Abstract

 RA

-Long-term survival after multidisciplinary management of resected pancreatic adenocarcinoma
+, et al. Long-term survival after multidisciplinary management of resected pancreatic adenocarcinoma.

 Ann Surg Oncol